sathuli2710/react-assingment/README.md

 ```bash
 git clone [YOUR_GITHUB_REPO_CLONE_LINK]
 ```
-- go to the project directory and using the below command to install the dependencies for the application.
+- go to the project directory and use the below command to install the dependencies for the application.
 ```bash
 npm install
 ```
-- If you dont have npm installed in your system, please go to the official Node.js website and download and install the LTS version which will install node.js in your system along with npm.
+- If you do not have npm installed in your system, please go to the official nodejs website and download LTS version and install it in your system which will also install with npm in your system.
-- Download the nodejs from [here](https://nodejs.org/en/download).
+- Please use this [link](https://nodejs.org/en/download) to download the nodejs.
-- After installing the dependencies, run the command the below command to start the development server and then you can make the changes to this application adn see it with live proview on the local address that is shown in the terminal.
+- After installing the dependencies, run the below command to start the development server and then you can make the changes to this application adn see it with live proview using the local address that is being shown in the terminal.
 ```bash
 npm run dev
 ```